rust-lang/rfcs/text/0000-deprecated-scheduled-removal.md

 - How should this new attribute be named?
 (Albeit `scheduled_removal` sounds kind of weird to me, it is the currently the best name after [discussion on Rust Internals](https://internals.rust-lang.org/t/pre-rfc-scheduled-removal-parameter-for-deprecated-attribute/19324)).
+- How should the diagnostics be updated to accommodate for this?
+Currently, simply a `note` line is added.
+Is that good enough?

 # Future possibilities
 [future-possibilities]: #future-possibilities

-Perhaps other API status attributes can be exposed to library authors, for example `experimental` to mark experimental APIs and emit corresponding warnings to the user about the usage of an unstable and experimental API of the library, that the code may break at any time without prior notice.
+Other API status attributes can be exposed to library authors, for example `experimental` to mark experimental APIs and emit corresponding warnings to the user about the usage of an unstable and experimental API of the library, that the code may break at any time without prior notice.